Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation

 Having NMR as an example, the quantum-mechanical couplings of a very complex multi-spin Hamiltonian, together with all molecular degrees of freedom describing rotations, vibrations and translations, relevant at the nm and ps level, average out to produce effective parameters such as the relaxation rates $R_1$ and $R_2$, and the diffusion coefficient $D$, at least for the most common NMR measurements.
 The parameters $R_1$ and $R_2$ emerge in Bloembergen--Purcell--Pound theory and enter the Bloch equations describing the semiclassical evolution of macroscopic magnetization \cite{BPP,Abragam}.
 Reducing a myriad of variables describing molecular microenvironment to just a few relevant parameters has been a major scientific achievement of the 1940s--1960s NMR, and has formed the basis of effective theory of nuclear magnetization in liquids.

 The step from NMR in uniform liquids to biological tissues has brought along a new challenge, which our community is only beginning to fully embrace.
-This challenge is associated with the above effective parameters $R_1(\r)$, $R_2(\r)$ and $D(\r)$ acquiring {\it spatial dependence} in tissues --- albeit at the much coarser scale $\sim 0.1 - 10\, \mu$m set by the cellular architecture.
+This challenge is associated with the above effective parameters $R_1(\r)$, $R_2(\r)$ and $D(\r)$ acquiring {\it spatial dependence} at the scale $\sim 0.1 - 10\, \mu$m, set by the cellular architecture, much coarser than molecular dimensions.
 These spatial variations become relevant at the corresponding $\sim 1 - 1000\,$ms time scales of dMRI, --- much slower than the ps time scales on which the local relaxation rates and the diffusion coefficient emerge.

 From the physics standpoint, the spatial variations of $R_1(\r)$, $R_2(\r)$ and $D(\r)$ (with the latter including boundary conditions associated with cell membranes), occur at the {\it mesoscopic scale}, Fig.~\ref{fig:meso}.
 The term ``mesoscopic" originated in condensed matter physics some decades ago \cite{imry-book}, signifying focussing on the intermediate scales (``meso"), in-between elementary (say, atomic or molecular), and macroscopic (associated with the sample size or the measurement resolution).
 By design, this term is relative, depending on which spatio-temporal scales are deemed small and large.